Diketene/wigcpp/README.md

 Result in Thread3: -6.07534e-05
 ```

-But when using thread pool, users must make sure that TLS has a certain and correct initial state when a worker thread begins processing a new task. `wigcpp_reset_tls` is designed to handle this problem.
+But when using thread pool, users must make sure that TLS has a certain and correct initial state before a worker thread begins processing a new task. `wigcpp_reset_tls` is designed to handle this problem.
 An example using OpenMP in Fortran is

 ```Fortran
 !$OMP PARALLEL PRIVATE(iJtot, imj, imjp, iLr, iLp) NUM_THREADS(24)